 You will notice that you can change the Gas Limit.
 For sending Ether, you can use the default 21000.
 For sending an ERC20 token, you can use the amount that MEW automatically recommends.
 If the recommended amount for an ERC20 token is not enough and an error occurs, then you can change the Gas Limit to 200000 (five zeroes).
 You do not need to worry about a higher fee, because extra Gas that is not used, and the Ether that pays for it, will be returned to your wallet.

-You have the option to select a higher “Gas Price” to have the transaction complete faster or a lower “Gas Price” but have the transaction complete slower.
-The Gas Price is measured in Gwei which is a small unit of Ether: 1 Ethereum is worth 1 Billion Gwei.
-To change the Gas Price, click on “Gas Price: 41 Gwei” and scroll for a higher or lower Gwei.
+You have the option to select a higher transaction fee (AKA Gas Price) to have the transaction complete faster or a lower transaction fee but have the transaction complete slower.
+The transaction fee is measured in Gwei which is a small unit of Ether: 1 Ethereum is worth 1 Billion Gwei.